-Faria Settlers in the United States in the 19th Century
+Faria Settlers in United States in the 19th Century

-Faria Settlers in the United States in the 20th Century
+Faria Settlers in United States in the 20th Century

 The Faria Family Crest was acquired from the Houseofnames.com archives.
 The Faria Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.